aisingapore/TagUI/README.md

 Enhancements|feel free to review and suggest new features

 # Cheat Sheet
+- XPath method is robust for identification and used to check for elements on webpage
+- XPath is checked in following order of priority full-xpath, id, name, class, title, text()

 Step|Parameters (separator in bold)|Purpose
 :---|:-----------------------------|:------
 tap / click|element to click|click on an element